makoto/try_tokyo/README.md

 * Kyle Banker for letting us fork off from TinyMongo shell.
 * Mikio Hirabayashi for Tokyo Cabinet / Tokyo Tyrant work.
-* Mueller for ruby-tokyotyrant ruby gem.
+* Flinn Mueller for ruby-tokyotyrant ruby gem.
 * Eden Development & New Bamboo for letting us develop this during the company hack days.

 ## Author ##